Diegomangasco/Diegomangasco/README.md

 My master degree is focused on the main ICT topics (Networking, System and device programming, Web applications, Databases, Computer Architecture, Cloud computing, etc...) and on Artificial Intelligence and Data Analysis.

 ## Personal interests
-My favourite themes are Machine learning, Big Data Computer Networks and Cloud computing.
+My favourite themes are Machine learning, Big Data, Computer Networks and Cloud computing.

 ## My skills
 * Python with some libraries and frameworks associated (Numpy, Scipy, Pandas, Matplotlib, PyTorch)